-On March 17, 2008, we incurred \$40.0 million of additional secured indebtedness in connection with the expansion of our senior debt to \$120.0 million at face value.
+On March 17, 2008, we incurred \$40.0 million of additional secured indebtedness in connection with the sale of senior secured notes and warrants and the exchange of existing senior debt which increased our aggregate senior debt to \$120.0 million at face value.
 Our substantial debt combined with our other financial obligations and contractual commitments could have other important consequences.
 For example, it could: